 Howie Auer had some injuries in 1930 that limited his playing time.
 He still started four games (3 at left tackle and 1 at right tackle) for the undefeated Wolverines.
 Michigan finished the 1930 season with a record of 8 wins, 0 losses and 1 tie.
 Kipke’s footballers also won the conference title with a perfect record of 5-0-0.
 Howie Auer earned his second letter in 1930.

-So, today is a great day to remember a tough, talented Michigan Wolverine named Howard J. Auer.
+So, today is a great day to remember a tough and talented Michigan Wolverine named Howard J. Auer.
 He earned three varsity letters and contributed to two Big Ten Championship teams.
 Michigan posted a record of 21 wins, 4 losses and 3 ties with Howie Auer on the varsity roster.
 He was a “Michigan Man” in every sense of the word.
-Let’s remember him on the one-hundredth-ninth anniversary of his birth.
+Let’s remember him on the one-hundred and tenth anniversary of his birth.
 Howard J. Auer died in 1985 at the age of 77.
 May he continue to rest in peace.
 Go Blue.

 Okay, this might come as a shock to you, but today is Static Electricity Day!
 Yes, Science teacher’s live for this day.
 Believe it.
 What you may not know is that it is also Apricot Day and Law Enforcement Appreciation Day.